 Paul McCartney is seen here (second from left) with the rest of the Beatles waving to fans after arriving at Kennedy Airport in February 1964 at the height of Beatlemania.
 McCartney was 21 years old at the time.

-McCartney, who turned 72 years old on June 18, 2014, is seen here at a charity event in Santa Monica, California, on Sept.
-25, 2013.
+McCartney, who turned 72 years old on June 18, 2014, is seen here at an event in New York City on Nov.
+13, 2014.

-Stewart, seen here in November 1976, first became famous as a member of the Jeff Beck Group and Faces before finding solo success in the 1970s.
+Rod Stewart, seen here in November 1976, first became famous as a member of the Jeff Beck Group and Faces before finding solo success in the 1970s.
 Some of Stewart's best known songs include "Maggie May," "Reason to Believe," "Every Picture Tells a Story," "You Wear it Well," "Hot Legs," "Da Ya Think I'm Sexy?," "Young Turks" and "Downtown Train."

 Guitarist Jimmy Page, second from right, is seen here with the rest of Led Zeppelin in an early promotional photo from the late 1960s.

-Bowie's seen here on the cover for the 1972 reissue of his 1969 "Space Oddity" album.
+David Bowie is seen here on the cover for the 1972 reissue of his 1969 "Space Oddity" album.

-Pink Floyd frontman Roger Waters (second from left) is seen here in the early 1970s with the rest of Pink Floyd.
-The rest of the band includes (from left to right) Rick Wright, Nick Mason and David Gilmour.
+Pink Floyd frontman Roger Waters (second from left) is seen here in the early 1970s with the rest of the band, including (from left to right) Rick Wright, Nick Mason and David Gilmour.